Emerald podcast series

 The fully functioning university in challenging times

-We talk to Asher Rospigliosi from the University of Brighton about how universities should focus on their core missions – advancing knowledge, educating students and serving their communities – as they navigate their way through these challenges.
+Asher Rospigliosi from the University of Brighton on how universities should focus on their core missions as they navigate their way through challenging times.

 Rethinking leadership in HBCUs

-This week we talk to Johnny D Jones, author of Leadership of historically black colleges and universities: a what not to do guide for HBCU leaders and Professor of Education at Mississippi Valley State University about HBCUs.
+We talk to Johnny D Jones, author of Leadership of historically black colleges and universities: a what not to do guide for HBCU leaders about HBCUs.

 Tourism in Brazil: challenges and opportunities

 Our guests offer an overview of Brazil as a tourist destination and discuss critical issues relative to tourism development.